-- promote the inclusion of CO alarms in home safety systems, integration with other alarm types, reduce costs, and increase connectivity between systems/devices - promote education and training for the public and staff to have increased awareness of CO causes, risks, and safety measures - increase the use of sealed for life battery CO alarms that replace the detection element when batteries are replaced - increase the use of CO alarms with easily available CO concentration information at the point of exposure to aid CO poisoning diagnosis - incorporate this position into all NFCC work and lobby for CO safety to be reflected in all relevant standards, regulation, and guidance.
+- increase the use of sealed for life battery CO alarms that replace the detection element when batteries are replaced. - Increase the use of CO alarms with easily available CO concentration information at the point of exposure to aid CO poisoning diagnosis. - incorporate this new position into all NFCC work and lobby for this position to be reflected in all relevant standards, regulation and guidance.